-The increases in global Repatha sales for 2021 and 2020 was driven by higher unit demand, partially offset by lower net selling price.
-Contracting changes to improve Medicare Part D patient access resulted in the decrease to net selling price.
+The increase in global Repatha sales for 2021 was driven by volume growth, partially offset by lower net selling price.

 For a discussion of ongoing litigation related to Repatha, see Part IV-Note 19, Contingencies and commitments, to the Consolidated Financial Statements.